genderflux/genderflux/README.md

 <p align="center"

-HELLO !!!! im indi / kin names . he or ask fur prns
+:33< HALLOW !!!! im indi/manny or other kin names . he/toon or ask fur prns
 <p align="center"

-davekat karezi jadenep fefnep enthusiast
+genderflux butch sapphillean critter thing ^_^ I AM OPENLY WEIRD !!!1!
 <p align="center"

-I DO NOT SUPPORT QWEL. dandys world is and has been my special interest, i am currently playing a MODDED DANDYS WORLD GAME instead of the original to avoid giving money to qwel. do not bother me about this. thank you!
+davekat karezi jadekat jadenep fefnep enthusiast
 <p align="center"

-im very open to cuddles and interactions. i struggle to hold convos tho so i wont talk fur a long time
+I DO NOT SUPPORT QWEL. dandys world is and has been my special interest, i am currently playing a MODDED DANDYS WORLD GAME instead of the original to avoid giving money to qwel.. do not bother me about this, thank you!
 <p align="center"

-^^^ feel free to c+h me even when im with a friend or multiple friends!!
+very open to cuddles and interactions !! i struggle to hold convos tho so i wont talk fur a long time,,
 <p align="center"

-i have a slight typing quirk. i use nepetas + karkats tq from time 2 time , lmk if it ever gets annoying LMAO
+^^^ feel free to c+h me even when im with a friend or multiple friends, i luv cudpiles
 <p align="center"

-if uve gotten a message on atabook from karkat who uses all caps n shit n usually doesnt link a github , thats likely me !! i promise im not actually rude i just like to larp on peoples atas. lmk if this is also an issue
+i have a slight typing quirk, mainly combining nepeta + karkats tq :3

 <p align="center"

-stop abbreviating hazbin hotel to hh and creepypasta to cp. use hzbh and crp instead brah

-<p align="center"

-ok bye. use he/toon pronouns for me or ask !
+if uve gotten a message on atabook from karkat who uses all caps n shit n usually doesnt link a github, thats likely me !! i promise im not actually rude i just like to larp on peoples atas hehe

 <p align="center"